rapid7/metasploit-framework/docs/metasploit-framework.wiki/How-to-Configure-DNS.md

 in numeric order starting at position 1.
 Rules can be added to or removed from specific positions in a similar manner to how iptables rules can be added to and removed from a specific chain.

-### The Blackhole Resolver
+### The Black Hole Resolver
-The blackhole resolver can be used to prevent queries from being resolved.
+The black hole resolver can be used to prevent queries from being resolved.
 It handles all query types and will prevent resolvers defined after it from being used.
-The blackhole resolver is specified by using the `blackhole` keyword.
+The black hole resolver is specified by using the `black-hole` keyword.

 ### The Upstream Resolver
 An upstream resolver can be used by specifying either an IPv4 or IPv6 address.
 When Metasploit uses this resolver, the